-- You must face the nurse while dosing, and before you leave the dispensing window, you must speak to the nurse to confirm that you have swallowed your dose. - Discard empty cups in the receptacles directly provided next to the dispensing area. - Check the label on any take home bottles issued to verify it is your medication. - Children are not allowed at the dispensing window.
+- Food and/or beverages are not permitted within this area; - Open your secured THB storage containers directly in front of the Medication Nurse. - Before you leave the dispensing window, you must speak to the nurse to confirm that you have swallowed your dose. - Discard empty cups in the receptacles directly provided next to the dispensing area; - Check the label on any take home bottles issued to verify it is your medication; - Children are not allowed at the dispensing window.
+PTC staff will be available to briefly tend to your childcare needs during dosing services.
 Under no circumstances should you leave your children unattended! - Patience is expected in order to guarantee the safety of dosing services.
-We kindly ask that you are not disruptive in the waiting area, and do not proceed to the window until called. - You should not leave the building once you have checked in. - Promptly leave the area after you have received your dosage and/or take-home bottles.
+We kindly ask that you are not disruptive in line and keep your place until called. - You should not ask for someone to "hold" your place in line if you need to leave the area for any purpose. - Promptly leave the area after you have received your dosage and/or take home bottles.